 The Company has operating leases for corporate offices and certain equipment.
-The Company's operating leases have remaining lease terms of 1 to 8 years, some of which include options to extend the leases for up to 5 years, and some of which include options to terminate the leases within 3 years.
+The Company's operating leases have remaining lease terms ranging from one to eight years, some of which include options to extend the leases for up to five years, and some of which include options to terminate the leases within three years.